dfsp-spirit/pyhaze/README_dev.md

 Given that the `pyhaze` package only exposes three functions, this is of minor concern to me right now.
 We simply document the API in the `README.md` file for now.
 I would not use pybind11 for a larger project until I find some way to get this to work though.

-## Other issues
+### Adding pure Python functions
 (Apart from the documentation.)

-* It is not clear how to add a function written in Python to the package.
+It is not clear how to add a function written in Python to the package.
 This could be some simply helper function, or a function working on a more complex datastructure that you have in Python, but that does trivial stuff and therefore it is not worth it to annotate and import the large datastructure into C++, do something trivial, and pass it back.
 Currently the package can only include C++ functions wrapped with pybind11.
 Various solutions found in older StackOverflow posts also did not work, or it was unclear how to distribute them to users.
 Overall, it seems to me that pybind11 could use better documentation with regards to packaging the results.
 How to use it to wrap C++ functions is explained very well, but finding out how to ship your code to users is quite tedious.

+### Entrypoints / command line interface

-* Adding a console script entrypoint for the package needs to be investigated.
+Adding a console script entrypoint for the package as a command line interface to pyhaze needs to be investigated.
 As this would be written in Python, the problem is related to the previous one.